Reminiscence of 2012 and Forecast for 2013

 Well, it’s safe to assume I won’t shut up anytime soon.
 I aim for a blog entry every 2 weeks as a minimum, but breaching the one-a-week would be nice, just to keep the Perl Weekly well furnished.

-… talking of which.
-My chats with Gabor at YAPC also bore fruits, and he’s in the process of recruiting me for an editorial dark alliance for the Perl Weekly.
+While we’re on the subject, my chats with Gabor at YAPC also bore fruits, and he’s in the process of recruiting me for an editorial dark alliance for the Perl Weekly.
 For those who missed the good ol’ Shuck and Awe days, rejoice, for I’ll be back aggregating Perl news for your everlasting pleasure.

 And then there is Dancer 2, which I’ll make my foremost priority.
 The core is pretty much ready for prime time, but there is still work to be done on all plugins and template interfaces.
 Enough to keep me happy for some time, I guess.
-And once we’re done and Dancer 2 is out there… well, don’t repeat it to anybody else, but I entertain this quixotic notion of a Dancer 2 book.
-It’s not exactly like I have the time, nor like it’s going to provides me with endless riches, but… it’s not like any of those things stopped me before.
+And once we’re done and Dancer 2 is out there… Well, don’t repeat it to anybody else, but I entertain this quixotic notion of a Dancer 2 book.
+It’s not exactly like I have the time, nor like it’s going to provide me with endless riches, but it’s not like any of those things stopped me before.

-Beside that, I see in my crystal ball more of the same that we saw in 2012.
-More modules on CPAN, a few adoptions, a wheelbarrow-worth of mad schemes being played with, maybe one or two actually working out.
+Besides that, I see in my crystal ball more of the same that we saw in 2012.
+More modules on CPAN, a few adoptions, a wheelbarrow-worth of mad schemes being played with, and maybe one or two actually working out.
 I kind of hope that I’ll be able to make it to YAPC::NA, which will be in early June in Austin, but we’ll see.

 So, yeah, 2013.
 It’s shaping up to be a fun year… See you there!